-Eyebrow shading and lip blushing include a 4-8 week complimentary post procedure touch up.
+Eyebrow shading include a 4-8 week complimentary post procedure touch up.

 Touch ups are only available for existing clients, if extended beyond this time frame, certain fees apply.

 Results vary based on skin type, once initial service and touch up is done, results will last 1-3 years.

 $200 Touch Up 10-12 Months Post Procedure

 What is Permanent Makeup?